Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Introduction

-Our work is also an attempt to analyze theoretically search-and-fetch problems that have been studied by the robotics community since the 90's, e.g. see~\cite{JWE97}.
+Our work is also an attempt to analyze theoretically search-and-fetch problems that have been studied by the robotics community since the 90's, \textit{e.g.} see~\cite{JWE97}.
 A scenario similar to ours (but only for 1 robot) has been introduced by Alpern in~\cite{Alpern11}, where the domain was discrete (a tree) and the approach/analysis resembled that of standard search-type problems~\cite{alpern2003theory}.
-In contrast, our problem is of distributed nature, and our focus is to demonstrate how robots' communication affects efficiency.
+In contrast, our problem is of distributed nature, and our focus is to demonstrate how robots' communication affects efficiency under the assumption that partial information about the input is known.